scikit-learn-contrib/MAPIE/doc/theoretical_description_conformity_scores.rst

-The absolute residual score (:class:`mapie.conformity_scores.AbsoluteConformityScore`) is the simplest and most commonly used conformal score, it translates the error of the model : in regression it is called the residual.
+The absolute residual score (:class:`mapie.conformity_scores.AbsoluteConformityScore`) is the simplest and most commonly used conformal score, it translates the error of the model : in regression, it is called the residual.

 .. math:: |Y-\hat{\mu}(X)|